TheDomcio/WonderfulPolishLanguage/README.md

 - [Dokument Cyfrowo](http://www.dokumentcyfrowo.pl) - Archive of Polish reconstructed films.
 Another really good source of renovated old productions.
 - [SALA KINOWA](https://www.youtube.com/user/SalaKinowa) - Several films available for free.
 - [Filmoteka - Muzeum Sztuki Nowoczesnej w Warszawie](http://artmuseum.pl/pl/filmoteka) - Film archive of the Museum of Modern Art in Warsaw. **Maybe** you will find here some movies about dancing and singing rice pasta.
-- [Netflixowe darmówki](https://www.netflix.com/pl/watch-free) - ([Darmówki]([https://pl.wiktionary.org/wiki/darm%C3%B3wka](https://pl.wiktionary.org/wiki/darmówka)) in colloquial speech = [freebies](https://dictionary.cambridge.org/pl/dictionary/english/freebie)) Here you can watch several movies, some episodes of series and programs for free on the Netflix platform with Polish subtitles (probably in some regions they are unavailable), which Netflix allows you to watch to give you the free opportunity to test that service.

 ### Pingwin Mroźny